 Conditions for criminal offence data, enforcement investigations and prosecutions

 Where we are undertaking an investigation we are processing personal information under Part III of the Data Protection Act 2018 (DPA) for law enforcement purposes.
 The six law enforcement principles are similar to UK GDPR’s, however the transparency requirements are different, due to the potential to prejudice an ongoing investigation in certain circumstances.

 When processing sensitive data, we must be able to demonstrate that the processing is strictly necessary and satisfies one of the conditions in Schedule 8 of the DPA or is based on consent.

-Data protection legislation gives you, the data subject, a number of rights in regards to your personal information.
+Data protection legislation gives you, the data subject, a number of rights in regard to your personal information.
 You can find out about your data protection and subject access rights here.

-If you have concerns about the way in which we have handled your personal data then please contact our data protection officer:
+If you have concerns about the way in which the council has handled your personal data then please contact our data protection officer (Veritau) at:

 Data Protection Officer